datum-cloud/test-infra/README.md

 ### Optional Components

-`task install-observability` - Deploy complete telemetry stack (Victoria Metrics, Loki, Tempo, Grafana with Promtail)
+`task install-observability` - Deploy complete telemetry stack (Victoria Metrics, Loki, Tempo, Grafana with Promtail, and Prometheus CRDs)

 Run `task help` to see all available targets and their descriptions.